 If you want something more typical, I’d suggest visiting Hatoviejo, a local institution serving up traditional food like the bandeja paisa, montanera tipica, or cazuela de frijoles.
 Any one of those dishes is sure to fill you up… But the bandeja paisa is massive, so just be forewarned that you may not want to finish it all, but it is a must-have dish here.

-The second choice would be to hop into the streetcar or Tranvia from San Antonio to head up to the Buenos Aires neighborhood where you will find the Mercado del Tranvia.
+The second choice would be to hop into the streetcar or Tranvia from San Antonio to head up to the Buenos Aires neighborhood (not to be confused with Buenos Aires, Argentina, hah) where you will find the Mercado del Tranvia.
 This is a relatively new urban renewal project featuring a number of different restaurants and cuisines in an old industrial style warehouse.